section-engineering-education/engineering-education/content/articles/permission-handling-in-jetpack-compose/index.md

 - [Working with multiple Permissions](#working-with-multiple-permissions)
 - [Conclusion](#conclusion)

 ### Prerequisites
-To follow along with this tutorial, the reader should:
+To follow along with this tutorial, the reader should have:
-- Have installed [Android Studio Arctic Fox](https://developer.android.com/studio#downloads) and know how to create Compose projects.
+- [Android Studio Arctic Fox](https://developer.android.com/studio#downloads) installed and know how to create Compose projects.
-- Have an understanding of [Kotlin](https://developer.android.com/kotlin) programming language.
+- An understanding of [Kotlin](https://developer.android.com/kotlin) programming language.
-- Have an understanding and experience of building apps with [Jetpack compose](https://developer.android.com/jetpack/compose).
+- An understanding and experience of building apps with [Jetpack compose](https://developer.android.com/jetpack/compose).

 ### Goals
 By the end of this tutorial, the reader will be able to: